Firmsconsulting

 Beta coefficient (b) refers to the index that measures non-diversifiable risk (risk which a company cannot eliminate through diversification).
 It indicates how an asset’s return will react to the changes in the market return, which in turn shows the return on a portfolio of all securities in the market.

-CAPM is simple, as long as you know the formula and have the information necessary for the formula.
+Capital Asset Pricing Model (CAPM) is simple, as long as you know the formula and have the information necessary for the formula.
 The formula is as follows:

-rs= Rf+(b*(rm-Rf)
+rs= Rf+(b*(rm-Rf))

 Where:

-rs – required return
+rs – required return (return on a portfolio or a security)

 Rf – risk free rate (e.g. rate on the U.S. Treasury bill)